 Open Wilderness Huts

-There are 7 open wilderness huts and 1 day trip hut in Oulanka National Park.
+There are 7 open wilderness huts and 1 day-use hut in Oulanka National Park.
+Please, read the rules using the huts.
 Along the Karhunkierros trail:

 - Savilampi Wilderness Hut by the River Oulankajoki